zaireali649/templates/llm-txt/LLM_TXT_STANDARDS.md

 ## Optimization Checklist

-Use this checklist to audit your `llm.txt`:
+Use this checklist to audit your `llms.txt`:

 ### Content Quality
 - [ ] Every file has a description